zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 ### Displaying a full-screen blade

-If you want the blade to open using the full screen, just add `InitialState="Maximized"` to the PDL definition of the blade, as in the following code.
+To open the blade using the full screen,  add `InitialState="Maximized"` to the PDL definition of the blade, as in the following code.

 ```xml
 <TemplateBlade